kwaldenphd/apis-python/README.md

 with open('output.json', 'w') as json_file:
   json.dump(repo_dict, json_file)
 ```

+If you're feeling rusty or need a refresher on file methods in Python: [Elements of Computing I "Structured Data" lab](https://github.com/kwaldenphd/python-structured-data#file-io--access-modes)

 <blockquote>Q3: Build code + comments that accomplish the following tasks:
 <ol type="a">